Disclosure Trading Practices

 As sponsor of the RJCS Program, Raymond James enters into a subadvisory agreement with select investment managers (hereafter “Investment Manager(s)”, “they” or “them”).

 Investment Managers have historically exercised investment discretion within the RJCS Program, which generally means that, in addition to developing the portfolio of securities to invest in, they establish the trade plan, direct orders to selected brokerage firms or securities dealers, and arrange for the allocation of shares/proceeds to client accounts upon the completion of all trading related to the order.
-Beginning in September 2014, Raymond James began transitioning equity and balanced investment disciplines offered by Investment Managers to a model delivery arrangement, whereby the Investment Manager supplies their model portfolio of securities to Raymond James and Raymond James rather than the Investment Manager is then responsible for organizing and effecting trades.
+However, most equity and balanced investment disciplines available in the RJCS Program are offered by Investment Managers under a model delivery arrangement, where the Investment Manager supplies their model portfolio of securities to Raymond James and Raymond James rather than the Investment Manager is then responsible for organizing and effecting portfolio trades.
 There are distinct differences between the two portfolio management methods, particularly with respect to the differing responsibilities for trade organization and implementation, commonly referred to as investment discretion.
 Investment Managers that retain investment discretion will hereafter be referred to as “SMA Managers”, while those that deliver a model portfolio to Raymond James and Raymond James maintains investment discretion will hereafter be referred to as “Model Managers”.

-As investment advisers registered with the Securities and Exchange Commission (“SEC”), Raymond James and Investment Managers are legally required to take all reasonable steps to obtain the best possible trading result for clients, taking into account a number of factors, including the price, costs, speed, likelihood of execution and settlement, size, nature, confidentiality and any other relevant considerations when executing orders on your behalf.
+As investment advisers registered with the Securities and Exchange Commission (“SEC”), Raymond James and Investment Managers are legally required to take all reasonable steps to obtain the best possible trading result for clients, taking into account a number of factors, including the price, costs, speed, likelihood of trade execution and settlement, order size, nature of the order, confidentiality and any other relevant considerations when executing orders on your behalf.
 The obligation to obtain the best possible trading results for clients is commonly referred to as “best execution”.

 To comply with best execution obligations, each of us must evaluate orders in the aggregate and periodically assess the execution quality of the various competing markets, trading venues, dealers and the market makers to which the orders are routed for execution.
 As mentioned above, a range of different factors may be considered when obtaining best execution, so it is important to note that best execution does not expressly mean the lowest cost or best price.
 Other factors may take an equal or greater prominence when determining best execution, such as the need for timely execution, the nature of the transaction and market in which the security trades or the need for confidentiality in working trades to fulfill the order, among others.

-Since Model Managers deliver a model portfolio to Raymond James and Raymond James is responsible for order placement, except in isolated cases (see MFS Investment Management on page 4), Model Managers generally do not have a best execution obligation.
+Since Model Managers deliver a model portfolio to Raymond James and Raymond James is responsible for order placement, Model Managers generally do not have a best execution obligation.
 Conversely, an SMA Manager that directs an order to Raymond James for execution is independently responsible for satisfying its best execution obligations, as is Raymond James when executing such orders (that is, we are each responsible for best execution on such trades).
-SMA Managers that elect to direct a trade to a broker-dealer or trading venue rather than to Raymond James, or “trade away”, must make a determination that doing so satisfies their best execution obligation – that is, the SMA Manager and not Raymond James is in such cases solely responsible for satisfying their best execution obligation.
+SMA Managers that elect to direct an order to a broker-dealer or trading venue rather than to Raymond James, or “trade away”, must make a determination that doing so satisfies their best execution obligation – that is, the SMA Manager and not Raymond James in such cases is solely responsible for satisfying their best execution obligation.
 SMA Manager trade away practices are discussed in further detail in the “SMA Managers that Trade Away from Raymond James” section of this document.

 Certain securities, such as over-the-counter stocks and fixed income securities, are primarily traded in dealer markets.
 These securities are directly purchased from or sold to a financial services firm acting as a dealer (or principal).
 Dealers executing such trades may include a commission, a markup (on securities it sells), a markdown (on securities it buys) or a spread (the difference between the price it will buy or “bid” for the security and the price at which it will sell or “ask” for the security) in the net price at which transactions are executed.